 Global warming has become a universal concern today amid soaring temperatures and drastically varying climatic conditions.
-Rising prevalence of airborne diseases and chronic issues associated with harmful emissions have compelled governments as well as the general population to take cognizance of the rising emission levels and channelize efforts to curb harmful emissions.
+The rising prevalence of airborne diseases and chronic issues associated with harmful emissions have compelled governments as well as the general population to take cognizance of the rising emission levels and channelize efforts to curb harmful emissions.
 Developed countries have implemented stringent policies that regulate permissible emission levels and aim to improve air quality.

 Flue gas refers to the gases released from a ‘flue’ — a pipe or channel from a furnace, boiler, or stem generators such as those in power plants — and comprises nitrogen, carbon dioxide, oxygen, carbon monoxide, nitrogen oxides, and sulfuret dioxide, among others.
 In several countries, the regulatory framework limits the level of pollutants such as sulfur oxides that can be released into the atmosphere.
 Flue gas desulfurization refers to the process of removing sulfur oxides from the flue.
 Coal-fired power plants are the largest source of power generation globally and account for ~37% of the world’s electricity, as per the International Energy Agency.
-They account for relatively higher emissions than any other energy generating source.
+They account for relatively higher emissions than any other energy-generating source.

 FGD is a technology used to remove sulfuric acid generated from the combustion gases produced during energy generation.
 Sulfur dioxide is an air pollutant recognized by the Clean Air Act.
 High SO2 emission causes environmental damage and health issues and also acidifies soil and water.
-Harmful gases are emitted from natural resources, and the discontinuation of combustion of conventional fuel, such as coal, oil, natural gas, is not possible.
-Therefore, the requirement of technologies that eliminate hazardous pollutants is a significant factor driving the flue gas desulfurization system market growth.
+Harmful gases are emitted from natural resources, and the discontinuation of combustion of conventional fuels, such as coal, oil, and natural gas, is not possible.
+Therefore, the requirement for technologies that eliminate hazardous pollutants is a significant factor driving the flue gas desulfurization system market growth.

 FGD systems find applications in chemical, power generation, cement, and various other industries.
 The reinforcement of laws to install air quality control machines and follow Zero Liquid Discharge, coupled with waste disposal management, will further encourage market growth.
 Key players are installing technologies with the least emission and that regenerate waste into useful products.
 The power industry is investing significantly in combating air pollution by collaborating with competitors to set up manufacturing facilities to deploy advanced technology.

 The North America flue gas desulfurization system market is set to grow over a CAGR of 4% from 2019 to 2026, owing to the increasing demand for power generation and stringent government regulations pertaining to the maintenance of emission of harmful gases.
 Growing investment in infrastructure advancement and renovation of existing buildings will further augment the regional FGD system market growth.
-Rising focus toward the adoption of emission curbing technologies, along with the introduction of new standards, is driving the market growth.
+Rising focus toward the adoption of emission-curbing technologies, along with the introduction of new standards, is driving market growth.

-The Europe flue gas desulfurization system market is growing swiftly on account of the initiatives taken by the European Commission toward the advancement of high performing FGD systems and existing regulations in developed nations for emission control boost product penetration.
+The Europe flue gas desulfurization system market is growing swiftly on account of the initiatives taken by the European Commission toward the advancement of high-performing FGD systems and existing regulations in developed nations for emission control boost product penetration.
 Russia and Germany are estimated to register the most significant growth due to shifting awareness toward emission control and the usage of clean technologies to produce energy.

 Asia-Pacific’s flue gas desulfurization system market is estimated to witness potential growth owing to startling pollution levels and the resultant implementation of regulatory mandates in developing economies, including India, and China.
 The rising dependence of countries on coal-fired power plants for power generation is driving the flue gas desulfurization system market in the region.
 China holds the highest market share, owing to rapid industrialization and increasing energy requirements.